Replit vs GitHub Codespaces: The complete comparison guide

 AI integration can dramatically speed up coding, debugging, and deployment.

-Agent 3 represents Replit's most autonomous AI assistant, integrated throughout and included with Core subscriptions.
-Built on advanced language models, Agent 3 can understand natural language descriptions and generate complete applications, not just code snippets.
+Replit Agent 4 represents Replit's most autonomous AI assistant, integrated throughout and included with Core subscriptions.
+Built on advanced language models, Agent 4 can understand natural language descriptions and generate complete applications, not just code snippets.

 • Natural language app building from plain English descriptions